Last updated on February 1st, 2024 at 03:49 pm

-We, humans, seem to be preoccupied with so much that the social bond that holds us together as a group, society, or family has become weak or totally severed.
+We, humans seem to be preoccupied with so much that the social bonds that hold us together as a group, society, or family have become weak or severed.

-We hardly understand, interact, and recognize the mood and emotions attached to cultures, social dynamics, and norms of people around us, and it’s getting worse.
+We hardly understand, interact, and recognize the moods and emotions attached to cultures, social dynamics, and norms of people around us, and it’s getting worse.

-This article is born out of painstaking research on the subject matter and we are going to treat everything concerning social awareness and how it can be imbibed for a successful society.
+This article is born out of painstaking research on social consciousness, and we are going to treat everything concerning social mindfulness and how it can be developed and improve a successful society.

 Social awareness definition

 Social awareness is your ability to understand your environment and the mood thereof in preparation to conduct yourself accordingly.